lgmorand/github-certification-preparation-guide/content/exams/github-administration.md

 ## Support GitHub Enterprise for users and key stakeholders

-## Manage user identities and GitHub authentication

-## Describe how GitHub is deployed, distributed, and licensed

-## Manage access and permissions based on membership

-## Enable secure software development and ensure compliance

-## Manage GitHub Actions

-## Manage GitHub Packages

 ### What role is required to edit a team ?

 <details><summary>show</summary>